Hawaiian Lobeliad Seed Biology

 While the majority of species in the family have been identified as producing orthodox seeds (i.e., desiccation and freeze tolerant), this is not the case with Hawaiian-endemic Campanulaceae which appear to have intermediate – freeze sensitive storage behavior; seeds in equilibrium with 15-25% relative humidity store poorly at -18°C (conventional seed bank conditions).
 This is in contrast to both orthodox seeds and recalcitrant seeds (i.e., desiccation sensitive).
 A number of correlants of seed storage behavior have been proposed: for example, seed mass, seed coat:whole seed mass ratio, and lipid phase state changes at storage temperature.
 Also, some attempt has been made to assess how storage response may relate to potential ecological and phylogenetic drivers.

-Seed Bank curator and laboratory manager Dustin Wolkis is conducting research to determine how seed traits, phylogeny, and ecology can be used to predict seed storage behavior enabling successful seed banking and conservation of endangered plant species in the future.
+Scientific Curator of Seed Collections Dustin Wolkis is conducting research to determine how seed traits, phylogeny, and ecology can be used to predict seed storage behavior enabling successful seed banking and conservation of endangered plant species in the future.

 Our Collections